ShaunPrice/OutFox/README.md

 The core of the system is the Sipeed BiT board with camera available from Seeed. https://www.seeedstudio.com/Sipeed-MAix-BiT-for-RISC-V-AI-IoT-p-2872.html

-This board uses a Kendryte K210 Neural Accellerator for at teh edge AI.
+This board uses a Kendryte K210 Neural Accellerator for at the edge AI.
 The board consumes less than 1 Watt of power.

 If using this board and camera for night vision using the IR LEDs you'll need to unscrew the lense from the camera and remove the small square IR filter from the back of the lense.